push-chain/push-chain-remix-workshop/PushChain/3-universal-counter-solidity/README.md

 # Universal Counter (Solidity)

-This folder contains `UniversalCounter.sol`, a Push Chain smart contract that keeps separate counters for callers from different origin chains and a total across all chains.
+On this section, we will build the `UniversalCounter.sol` contract, a Push Chain smart contract that keeps separate counters for callers from different origin chains and a total across all chains.

 ## What it does